-12 Worst Celebrity Powder Flashback Makeup Fails of All Time
+The 14 Worst Celebrity Powder Flashback Makeup Fails, Ever

 Powder flashback is an extremely common and incredibly easy mistake to make, even for the actual makeup pros who regularly work with celebrities.
 And it’s no fault of poor blending techniques—it’s the fault of the makeup itself, namely high-definition (HD) formulas.
 Unlike with most setting powders, HD powders are formulated with silica, an ingredient that reflects the flash of a camera.
 In videos, HD powders can give the skin a totally flawless, Photoshop-looking finish, but in photos, it’ll appear as bright white powder, which is why makeup artists rarely use silica-based powders for red-carpet events.

 But before you raid your cabinet and toss your silica powders, there’s a faster fix: Don’t use them where flash photography will be present.
 Whoa; easy, right?
 Instead, try dusting your T-zone with a silica-free finishing powder, like Essence All About Matt!
-Powder, using a large, fluffy brush (make sure to tap off the excess, first), and maybe try taking a selfie in a dark room before heading out, just to make sure you’re safe.
+Powder ($3.99 at Ulta), using a large, fluffy brush (make sure to tap off the excess, first), and maybe try taking a selfie in a dark room before heading out, just to make sure you’re safe.